-The Fujiwhara Effect: When Two Hurricanes Meet
+The Fujiwhara Effect – What Happens When Two Hurricanes Meet

 It also turned out to be a very valid question since tropical storms that come close enough to each other do start interacting and influencing each other.
 This phenomenon is called the Fujiwhara Effect (also known as the Fujiwara Effect).

-In this article, we will examine what the Fujiwhara Effect is, how it develops, as well the different potential outcomes that can occur when two storm systems approach each other.
+In this article, we will examine what the Fujiwhara Effect is, how it develops, as well as the different potential outcomes that can occur when two storm systems approach each other.

 Fujiwhara Effect Definition